Ejay02/eCommerce---Backend/README.md

 ## Description

-BuyZone is an e-commerce website built with Node.js and Express.
+BuyZone is an e-commerce website built for fun with Node.js and Express.
 It provides a platform for users to browse and purchase products.
-The application includes features like user authentication, product management, and image uploads.
+The application includes features like user authentication, product management, and image uploads etc.

 ## Table of Contents